Health Insurance

 Children are covered by the health insurance scheme together with their parents until they reach the age of 15 and are insured independently of their parents.

-When you are covered by the national health insurance, you can register with a general practitioner (GP) and receive a yellow health insurance card.
+When you are covered by the national health insurance, you can register with a family doctor (GP, general practitioner) and receive a yellow health insurance card.

 The health insurance card is documentation that you are entitled to the services offered under the national health insurance scheme.

 Approximately 2 to 3 weeks after you have registered, your national health insurance card will be sent to your Danish address.
-The card will show your name and address, your CPR number and the name and address of your doctor/GP.
+The card will show your name and address, your CPR number and the name and address of your family doctor (GP).

-It is advisable always to carry this card with you as it is required whenever you need to see a doctor, a dentist or go to hospital – or when you want to take out books from the library.
+It is advisable always to carry this card with you as it is required whenever you need to see your GP, a dentist or go to hospital – or when you want to take out books from the library.

 Written by lifeindenmark.dk